 This acid is applied to the evaporator coils of an air conditioning unit to dissolve away mineral and debris buildup.
 It is a more efficient cleaning method than just spraying the unit with water or compressed air.

-How Does Acid Cleaning Help?
+How Does Acid Washing AC Coils Help?

 Because the acid will foam on contact, it reaches parts of the air conditioning unit that other cleaning methods would miss.
 The acid is then allowed to rest and dissolve buildup, but this is best done when the air conditioner is running.
 This enables the system to wash away the acid with condensate water, preventing it from causing damage to the air conditioning unit itself.

 Acid cleaning can also reveal damage.
-Once the acid has been washed away, a technician should inspect the unit for any damage, cracks or corrosion they might have missed.
+Once the acid has been washed away, a technician should inspect the unit for any damage, cracks, or corrosion they might have missed.
 Homeowners can clean their HVAC coils without hiring a technician, but if the corrosion and damage are severe, they should contact a professional to inspect the unit.

 Benefits of Acid Cleaning